jgoalby/jgoalby.github.io/games/template/readme.md

 # Next
 - I want to be able to put the button on the options page that can clear the cache via the service worker
+- Need a way to know that the action associated with the button succeeded or failed.
+How?
+- Add settings for sounds: volume and loop in preloader
+- Maybe make a cache plugin and have options to log cache hits and cache misses
+  - Make this functional
+- An action to clear the cache
+- Do I want a cache plugin or a service worker plugin?

 # hmmmm.
 - What about if I add callbacks to buttons for the x and y positions?